nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     incorrectly-entered data in the case of user error.
 In the future, we will introduce validity checks to reduce the likelihood of such mistakes.
 * Disallow the use of invalid character inputs in the search command.
   * Although only alphanumeric names are allowed, the search command allows the user to search for names containing non-alphanumeric characters.
 Our team plans to improve the design of this feature by disallowing such inputs in a future version of the product.
+* Add a validation check to the phone number field to accept only phone numbers with 8 digits.
+  * Valid phone numbers in Singapore are 8 digits long, but Tutorium accepts any number that is longer than 3 digits, even if it would be considered an invalid phone number.
+We will add a validation check to restrict inputs to 8-digit phone numbers in future versions of the app.